 Shelter Services (SH)

-Purpose Shelter Services meet the basic needs of individuals and families who are homeless or in transition, support family stabilization or independent living, and facilitate access to services and permanent housing.
+Purpose Shelter Services enable individuals and families who are experiencing homeless or in transition to stay in a safe place, meet their basic needs, access needed services and supports, and transition to a stable living situation.

 Definition

-Shelter Services provide food, clothing, temporary shelter, and other services to youth, adults, and families experiencing homelessness.
-COA’s Shelter Services standards accommodate a range of program types providing different levels of service intensity.

-Basic Emergency Shelters are low barrier and offer limited services that include a safe place to sleep, food, and connections to supportive services.
-Enhanced Emergency Shelters are low barrier and provide or make available a wide range of supportive services in addition to meeting basic needs.
-Transitional Housing programs provide temporary housing and supportive services to meet the needs of individuals and families and facilitate a move to independent living.
-Youth Shelters serve runaway and homeless children and youth or children and youth in foster care, and provide age- and developmentally-appropriate residential and supportive services.

-Note:Basic Emergency Shelters will complete: SH 1 through SH 7, and SH 10.

-Enhanced Emergency Shelters and Transitional Housing programs will complete: SH 1 through SH 8, SH 10.

-Youth Shelters will complete: SH 1 through SH 10.
+Shelter Services provide individuals who are experiencing homelessness or in transition with temporary shelter, food, clothing, and a variety of other supports.
+Programs may be designed to provide different types and levels of service, including a most basic level of emergency shelter, an enhanced level of emergency shelter, and transitional housing.
+Programs may also be designed to serve different populations, including adults, families, and children/youth without their parents.

+COA Accreditation’s Shelter Services (SH) standards are designed to accommodate the range of different programs that organizations may offer.
+Organizations have the option to take NAs at specific core concept and practice standards throughout the section, if those standards are not applicable to the services they provide.

+Note: Programs that provide mental health or substance use services will also complete COA Accreditation's standards for Mental Health and/or Substance Use Services (MHSU).

 Note:Though the term "human trafficking" is used throughout this section, there are additional terms that may be utilized, including sex trafficking, commercial sexual exploitation of children (CSEC), domestic minor sex trafficking, and minor prostitution.
 The term "victim" is commonly used when referring to individuals who have been trafficked to emphasize that they have been coerced and exploited, though the term "survivor" may also be used.

 Note: Please see SH Reference List for the research that informed the development of these standards.

-Note:For information about changes made in the 2020 Edition, please see the SH Crosswalk.

 SH 1: Person-Centered Logic Model